On Michael Rosenbaum's podcast, Lost Boys co-stars Kiefer Sutherland and Jason Patric revisited their '90s love triangle with ex Julia Roberts.

 Even with Ellen Page and Diego Luna as sexy idiot doctors, this new version of a 1990 Joel Schumacher thriller is still a generic slog.

 The Kiefer Sutherland series about the Oval Office has had troubles in the leadership department and will hire a fourth person to fill the showrunner’s shoes.

 In the aftermath of the bombing at the Capitol on "Designated Survivor," newly sworn in President Tom Kirkman (Kiefer Sutherland) is tasked with rebuilding the government.

 "Designated Survivor" begins with a terrorist attack aimed at taking out as many high-ranking government officials as possible.
 What the bad guys don’t know is that low-level cabinet member Tom Kirkman, played by Kiefer Sutherland in big horn-rimmed glasses and with a moody restlessness.

 Kiefer Sutherland is back in the spotlight as the star of ABC’s new show, The Designated Survivor, in which he plays the president of the United States.
 With that comes renewed interest in Sutherland — as well as some scrutiny of the 49-year-old actor.
 He met it head on in a New York Times article published today, which touched on his troubled history with alcohol.

-The fall 2016 TV season is an eclectic list of by-the-numbers sitcoms, dramas with eccentric premises, and, of course, a heaping helping of remakes and reboots.
-Several of these new series feature longtime TV stars, including a few making the jump from supporting character to lead role.
+Several of new fall 2016 series are joined by longtime TV stars, including a few making the jump from supporting character to lead role.
 Click through this slideshow to check out 16 actors returning to TV for the upcoming fall season.
-Related: One Woman Guesses the Plots of 16 New Fall Shows From Just Their Titles